derrick-yu1/4-Bit-CPU/README.md

 T5:

-The data at the address that the RAM is set will be loaded into the ALU Input register.
+Description: The data at the address that the RAM is set will be loaded into the ALU Input register.

 Timing Diagram: